ZhilingResearch/NBDT/README.md

+## pNEUMA Dataset

+A large-scale urban trajectory dataset collected in downtown Athens by a drone swarm during peak hours.
+Released by EPFL and collaborators, it emphasizes natural driving trajectories under congested and high-density traffic conditions.

+## INTERACTION Dataset

+A dataset focusing on interactive driving scenarios such as ramps, roundabouts, intersections, and signalized intersections.
+It provides high-quality maps and scene segmentation, and is widely used for interactive trajectory prediction research.

+## Zen Traffic Data

+Provided by Hanshin Expressway in Japan, this dataset offers long-term, wide-area vehicle trajectories along with related influencing factors.
+It is often used for expressway operation monitoring and incident analysis.

+## ROCO Dataset

+A roundabout-specific dataset constructed for traffic conflict and incident studies.
+It uses roadside multi-camera recordings, trajectory extraction, and manual annotations of conflicts/collisions with severity labels.

+## I-24 MOTION

+A large-scale traffic sensing platform deployed on a 4-mile section of I-24 in Tennessee, USA.
+It provides vehicle trajectories, multi-camera video, and sensor data for traffic management and autonomous driving research.

+## 100-Car Naturalistic Driving Study (NDS)
+A landmark naturalistic driving study conducted by VTTI, NHTSA, and VDOT.
+It collected multi-channel in-vehicle video and vehicle dynamics sensor data, and compiled an “event database” (crash/near-crash/baseline).
+It remains a key resource for analyzing naturalistic driving behavior.

 ## High-D Dataset

 A highway vehicle trajectory dataset collected by RWTH Aachen (ika team) using drones on German highways.
 The trajectories are automatically extracted and designed for autonomous driving and microscopic traffic flow studies.